Bi-orthogonal harmonics for the decomposition of gravitational radiation I: angular modes, completeness, and the introduction of adjoint-spheroidal harmonics: Perturbation theory approximation of the spherical-spheroidal mixing coefficients

-In \eqn{eq:A2} we can see that the quantity $\brak{Y_\A}{\mcL \, | S_\ell}$ can be written in terms of only spherical harmonics.
+In \eqn{eq:A2} we can see that the quantity $\mclo\,\ket{ S_\lm}$ can be written in terms of only spherical harmonics.
 With this in mind, acting on \eqn{eq:A2} with $\bra{Y_\A}$, and then applying the spherical harmonics eigenvalue relation (\ceqn{eq:A1}) yields

-It is well known that $\brak{Y_\A}{V^{(\mathrm{S})} \,| Y_{\L}}$ is only non-zero when $|\A-{\L}| \leq 2$; thus, \eqn{eq:A3} is in effect a 5-term recursion relation.
+It is well known that $\brak{Y_\A}{V^{(\mathrm{S})} \,| Y_{\lpm}}$ is only non-zero when $|\L-\lp| \leq 1$; thus, \eqn{eq:A3} is in effect a 3-term recursion relation.
 While one may be tempted to investigate its solutions via the roots of its characteristic polynomial, here we will look for approximate solutions using standard perturbation theory ansatzes:

-Applying \eqn{eq:A4} to \eqn{eq:A3}, and for brevity defining $V^{(\mathrm{S})}_{\A{\L}}=\brak{Y_\A}{V \,| Y_{\L}}$ yield
+Applying \eqn{eq:A4} to \eqn{eq:A3}, and for brevity defining $V^{(\mathrm{S})}_{\L\lp}=\brak{Y_\A}{V \,| Y_{\lpm}}$ yield

 Having applied our perturbative ansatz, our aim is to enforce that \eqn{eq:A5} holds for each power of $\gamma$.
 To this end, we are free to rewrite sums such that coincident powers of $\gamma$ appear in each.
-This may be accomplished in the left-hand side of \eqn{eq:A5} by letting $p+q=v$, and on the right-hand side of \eqn{eq:A5} by letting $p+1=z$ with $z>0$.
-These changes yield
+This may be accomplished in the left-hand side of \eqn{eq:A5} by letting $j+q=v$, and on the right-hand side of \eqn{eq:A5} by letting $j+1=z$ with $z>0$.
+These changes along with relabeling back to $p$ yields

 For clarity, all summation lower bounds are written in \eqn{eq:A6}.
-Enforcing that the summed coefficients of $\gamma^p$ amount to zero gives
+Enforcing that the summed coefficients of $\gamma^j$ amount to zero gives

-where if $p=0$, then
+where if $j=0$, then

-\Eqn{eq:A8} communicates that either $\sigma_{\A \ell}^{(0)}=0$ or $E_\A - A_{\ell}^{(0)}=0$.
+\Eqn{eq:A8} communicates that either $\sigma_{\L \ell}^{(0)}=0$ or $E_\A - A_{\lm}^{(0)}=0$.
 The necessary coincidence between the $0th$ order approximant and $\gamma=0$ requires that

-Using \eqn{eq:A9}, the $v=p$ term may be extracted from the sum in \eqn{eq:A7}'s right-hand side, allowing its dependence on $\sigma_{\A \ell}^{(p)}$ to be clarified.
-Thus, for $p>0$,
+Using \eqn{eq:A9}, the $v=j$ term may be extracted from the sum in \eqn{eq:A7}'s right-hand side, allowing its dependence on $\sigma_{\L \ell}^{(j)}$ to be clarified.
+Thus, for $j>0$,

-\Eqn{eq:A7b} is useful: evaluating it for perturbative orders $p=1$ and greater allows the determination of $\sigma_{{\L}\ell}^{(p)}$.
-For $p>0$, \eqn{eq:A7} represents a kind of variable order recursion relation.
-An analog of \eqn{eq:A7} may be derived for all perturbative expansions. \Eqn{eq:A9} is the $p=0$ boundary condition.
-For the linear in $\gamma$ approximant, we need only consider \eqns{eq:A7}{eq:A9} with $p=1$.
+\Eqn{eq:A7b} is useful: evaluating it for perturbative orders $j=1$ and greater allows the determination of $\sigma_{{\L}\ell}^{(j)}$.
+For $j>0$, \eqn{eq:A7} represents a kind of variable order recursion relation.
+An analog of \eqn{eq:A7} may be derived for all perturbative expansions. \Eqn{eq:A9} is the $j=0$ boundary condition.
+For the linear in $\gamma$ approximant, we need only consider \eqns{eq:A7}{eq:A9} with $j=1$.
 In this, it may be straightforwardly shown that the standard perturbation theory results follow:

-and if $\A \neq \ell$, then
+and if $\L \neq \ell$, then

-where if $\A = \ell$, then
+where if $\L = \ell$, then